burturt/notes/Websites/CSS.md

 	- `em`: equivalent of one font-size of element's parent
 	- `rem`: equivalent of one font-size of the **root element** of the entire html document
 		- Easier to use, `em` can get complicated to find reference point

+## Spacing:
+- `line-height` property to set high of a line of text
+	- Adds space above and below text lines